Skip to content

 The pay-responsibility gap

-One data point from the Hays survey deserves attention: 60% of GCC professionals report that their pay does not align with their current responsibilities.
+One data point from industry survey deserves attention: 60% of GCC professionals report that their pay does not align with their current responsibilities.
 This is consistent across sectors and seniority levels.

 The practical implication is that the market for senior talent is tighter than headline salary growth suggests.
 Professionals who feel underpaid relative to their scope are more likely to move, which creates opportunity for those willing to switch.
-If you haven't benchmarked your compensation in the last 12 months, the current market conditions reward that conversation — either internally or externally.
+If you haven't benchmarked your compensation in the last 12 months, the current market conditions reward that conversation, verify your position against the Tenure Pay Index, either internally or externally.
+While you're at it, check whether you know your gratuity entitlement, it's often the most undervalued component of total comp.

 The outlook